-Program DescriptionThe Energy Employees Occupational Illness Compensation Program (EEOICPA) provides benefits authorized by the Energy Employees Occupational Illness Compensation Program Act (EEOICPA or Act).
+Program DescriptionThe Energy Employees Occupational Illness Compensation Program (EEOICPA) provides benefits to employees (or their survivors) of the Department of Energy (DOE) and its contractors/subcontractors, who became ill as a result of exposure to radiation and/or other toxic substances authorized by the Energy Employees Occupational Illness Compensation Program Act (EEOICPA or Act).
 It includes two separate benefit programs: Part B and Part E.

 Part B of the EEOICPA provides eligible employees or survivors with lump-sum compensation up to $150,000, and pays medical expenses for accepted conditions.
 Part B also provides for payment of medical benefits and a smaller lump-sum amount of $50,000 to individuals who were determined to be eligible for compensation under Section 5 of the Radiation Exposure Compensation Act (RECA).